NirupamaJanapati/AppTest_a-cloud-SaaS-application-using-AWS/README.md

-# AppTest_a-cloud-SaaS-application-using-AWS
+# WeTest - SaaS Web Application

-A SaaS web application which runs on AWS EC2 instances, allows users to register and test the applications submitted by app-owners.
-Involves Amazon RDS - MySQL database.
+Allows users to register and test the applications submitted by app-owners.
+Application is deployed on AWS EC2 instances and database is Amazon RDS - MySQL database.